Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 Claims made to the public regarding OpenGPT-X paint a rosy picture.
 Teuken is described as  [a fully open-source model](https://opengpt-x.de/en/) which [handles data in line with European regulations](https://www.iuk.fraunhofer.de/en/news-web/2024/teuken-7b--multilinguales-open-source-sprachmodell-veroeffentlic.html).
 Given the inherent challenges in reproducibility, however, these claims must be taken with a grain of salt.
 Though some research regarding the model is promising, both the model and its underlying technology remain challenging to adopt.

 ### Impact on companies
 The Teuken models claim to offer [better control over the technology used](https://www.ki.nrw/en/opengpt-x-research-project-publishes-large-ai-language-model-european-alternative-for-business-and-science-fraunhofer-iais/) while allowing for [optimizing models to specific use cases](https://www.iais.fraunhofer.de/en/business-areas/speech-technologies/conversational-ai/opengpt-x.html).
 In this regard, we agree with the model authors, as the model provides a sufficient base for developing proprietary company applications.
-However, given the relatively better performance of [other open-weights LLMs](https://huggingface.co/spaces/openGPT-X/european-llm-leaderboard), a case has to be made for using the Teuken model in particular.
+However, given the clearly better performance of [other open-weights LLMs](https://huggingface.co/spaces/openGPT-X/european-llm-leaderboard), also in multi-lingual scenarios, a case has to be made for using the Teuken model in particular.

 ### Impact on GAIA-X
 OpenGPT-X is funded by the GAIA-X project, which seeks to deliver European open data infrastructure.
 To this end, it seeks to contribute to providing models which are [GDPR-compliant and which conform to EU regulations](https://gaia-x-hub.de/en/funding-projects/).
 The project has certainly delivered some steps in providing this, as it is delivering models which could be used to increase digital sovereignty.
-A main challenge, however, lies in using these models to further build towards data-sovereign infrastructure, as they can only be used for fine-tuning.
+A main challenge, however, lies in using these models to further build towards data-sovereign infrastructure, as they can only be used for fine-tuning, while their performance is lagging far behind state-of-the-art open-weights models.

 ### Impact on the EU LLM ecosystem
 It is important to place Teuken within the context of the broader European LLM ecosystem.
-OpenGPT-X has published its own [European LLM leaderboard](https://huggingface.co/spaces/openGPT-X/european-llm-leaderboard), which can be used to contextualize the model.
+OpenGPT-X has published its own [OpenGPT-X European LLM leaderboard](https://huggingface.co/spaces/openGPT-X/european-llm-leaderboard), which can be used to contextualize the model.
 Below we list several initiatives which have similar goals to Teuken:
 - **Salamandra** is a model developed by the Barcelona Supercomputing Center which is trained on data from 35 different European languages.
 - **EuroLLM** is a multilingual LLM with similar aims to Teuken.
 It was developed by the UTTER project, a collaboration between several institutions.
-By and large EuroLLM provides similar capabilities to Teuken, although with more measured claims.
+By and large EuroLLM provides similar capabilities to Teuken, although with more measured claims and also outperforming it on a broad range of standardized benchmarks.
 - **Occiglot** is a large language model designed to produce text in the top 5 EU languages, produced through an open research project of the same name.
+The initiative also features a similar leaderboard, the [Occiglot European LLM Leaderboard](https://huggingface.co/spaces/occiglot/euro-llm-leaderboard).
 - **Pharia** is a large language model with similar claims to openness as Teuken, developed by Aleph-Alpha.
 For more information regarding this model, see [an earlier blog post of ours](https://osai-index.eu/news/aleph-alpha-pivot).

 The main niches the Teuken model fills relative to these other models are its greater focus on German as a primarily language, and its design for specialist applications.
 Though Teuken has a place within this broader ecosystem, it remains to be seen to what degree the model is able to strengthen European innovation and competitiveness, [as is its aim](https://gaia-x-hub.de/en/funding-projects/).